 Introduced in 2005, the Honda Ridgeline was one of the most unusual pickups ever-made.
 Unlike its domestic and Japanese counterparts, the Ridgeline did not have a rugged body-on-frame design.
 Instead, it featured a unibody construction and shared its chassis with the Acura MDX.

 Despite its unconventional design and odd styling, the Honda Ridgeline offered many attractive features for full-size truck buyers, including a comfortable ride and class-leading fuel economy.
-According to Honda Dealers Denver, its quirkiness prevented sales from ever reaching the same levels of the competition.
+Unfortunately, its quirkiness prevented sales from ever reaching the same levels of the competition.

 “It’s a very nice concept, a very nice car.
 But the sales aren’t so successful,” executive vice president Koichi Kondo said of the Ridgeline in 2008.